Men's 2021 NCAA Tournament odds: Should Gonzaga be the favorite to win March Madness? - NBC Sports

 - Houston (+600)

-Click here to bet on every March Madness game, futures and more with PointsBet.
+Click here to bet on this plus every March Madness game, futures and more with PointsBet.

 The year of the Zags